7 Shocking Facts About the Silent Treatment in a Relationship

 Should you attempt to initiate any form of physical contact, with a view to breaking the deadlock, he will reject you.
 Even superficial actions, such as avoiding eye contact or staring straight through you, are enough to make you feel invisible and insignificant.
 By resorting to silence and withdrawing from your life, your partner is demonstrating his utmost contempt for you.

 This is unacceptable behaviour and not something that should be tolerated in any relationship.
-Below are several disturbing facts about the silent treatment, that you may not be aware of.
+Below are listed the 7 disturbing facts about the silent treatment, that you may not be aware of:

 1. Your Partner May Be Avoiding Confrontation